BeamRider/VRK-Releases/README.md

 # VRK-Releases
-VRK releases, wiki and issue tracking
+This repository has been created to hold VRKneeboard releases and have a public issue tracking system.